mingyyy/progress/learned_concepts.md

 ###Wednesday
-1. function
+####Function

-1). if there is no *Return statement*, there will be a default "None" 2). if a variable is defined inside a function and not returned, it can't be used outside.
+1. if there is no *Return statement*, there will be a default "None"
+2. if a variable is defined inside a function and not returned, it can't be used outside.
+3. if you just key in the name of the function, nothing happens becuase it's a defined function.
+4. functionname.__call__() is functionname()